-We have three consolidated variable interest entities, namely Yiren Wealth, Tianjin Linyang, and CreditEase Puhui as of the date of this annual report.
+We have two consolidated variable interest entities, namely Yiren Wealth and CreditEase Puhui as of the date of this annual report.
 The equity interests of Yiren Wealth are held by Mr. Ning Tang, our founder and executive chairman, Pucheng Credit Assessment and Management (Beijing) Co., Ltd., and two other individuals, Mr. Fanshun Kong and Ms. Yan Tian.
-The equity interests of Tianjin Linyang are held by Mr. Yueyue Chen and Ms. Yang Wang, both of whom are our employees.
 The equity interests of CreditEase Puhui are held by Mr. Ning Tang and Ms. Mei Zhao.
 Their interests in such consolidated variable interest entities may differ from the interests of our company as a whole.
 These shareholders may breach, or cause such consolidated variable interest entities to breach, the existing contractual arrangements we have with them and such consolidated variable interest entities, as the case may be, which would have a material adverse effect on our ability to conduct the business operations of such consolidated variable interest entities and receive economic benefits from such consolidated variable interest entities.
 For example, the shareholders may be able to cause our agreements with such consolidated variable interest entities to be performed in a manner adverse to us by, among other things, failing to remit payments due under the contractual arrangements to us on a timely basis.
 We cannot assure you that when conflicts of interest arise, any or all of these shareholders will act in the best interests of our company or such conflicts will be resolved in our favor.

-Currently, we do not have any arrangements to address potential conflicts of interest between these shareholders and our company, except that we could exercise our purchase option under the exclusive option agreement with these shareholders to request them to transfer all of their equity interests in such consolidated variable interest entities to a PRC entity or individual designated by us, to the extent permitted by PRC laws.
+Currently, we do not have any arrangements to address potential conflicts of interest between these shareholders and our company, except that we could exercise our purchase option under the exclusive option agreement with these shareholders to request them to transfer all of their equity interests in such consolidated variable interest entities to a PRC entity or an individual designated by us, to the extent permitted by PRC laws.
 If we cannot resolve any conflicts of interest or dispute between us and the shareholders of such consolidated variable interest entities, we would have to rely on legal proceedings, which could result in the disruption of our business and subject us to substantial uncertainty as to the outcome of any such legal proceedings.